CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ### 10 - HOMEWORK

+##### EXERCISE 10

+Create an endpoint for each previous exercise that doesn't have an endpoint yet.
+You will have to think about what is the context of the query, what parameters you need to receive in the enpoint and what makes sense to return as a result and in which format.

 ##### EXERCISE 10.a

 **User Story** As a staff memer, I want to get the list of reservations within a time period, including the room and customer details.

 Create an endpoint to get from `/reservations/details-between/:from_day/:to_day` the list of reservations between a specified time period. this should include the customer and room details.

 ##### EXERCISE 10.b